Canada Graduate Research Scholarship - Doctoral (CGRS D) Program FAQs

 Q. What is the application deadline?

-A. Applicants who are eligible to apply through USask must apply by the internal deadline, September 29, 2025.
+A. USask applicants must apply by September 29, 2025.

 A. No, extensions are not permitted.
 The Tri-Agency awards are highly competitive, and applicants are expected to manage their time well to ensure that all materials, including references and transcripts, are submitted on time.